stevenlu1984/Steven-Lu/README.md

 Bio

-I am now founder of three ventures: DL Capital for private equity investment, HL Oriental for public equity investment and SDA Cambridge for affordable intelligent solutions distribution.
+I am the founder of three ventures: (1) DL Capital, specializing in private equity investment; (2) HL Oriental, focusing on public equity investment; and (3) SDA Cambridge, which distributes affordable intelligent solutions.

-I have worked in the finance industry for about 15 years in Hong Kong, as an equity analyst for the first 5 years and then an investment manager for another 10 years.
-I have completed 23 private equity investments and also managed a portfolio of stocks with AUM of roughly USD 100m.
-Successfully exited deals include Dongyue (189.HK), Koolearn Tech, Miniso and Golden Harvest etc, with an accumulated distribution of over USD 100m paid to investors.
-I have also ever sited on the board of some investee companies such as Gogox and FJDynamics.
+My 15-year tenure in the finance industry in Hong Kong includes roles as an equity analyst for the first five years, followed by a decade as an investment manager.
+I have executed 23 private equity investments and managed a stock portfolio with an AUM of approximately USD 100m.
+My successful exits include Dongyue (189.HK), Koolearn Tech, Miniso, and Golden Harvest, among others, resulting in over USD 100m distributed to investors.
+Additionally, I have served on the boards of investee companies such as Gogox and FJDynamics.

-I graduated from Xi'an Jiaotong University with a BEng and University of Hong Kong with a MPhil in Operations Research.
-I also received an executive MBA from Cambridge Judge Business School.
+I hold a BEng from Xi'an Jiaotong University and an MPhil in Operations Research from the University of Hong Kong.
+I also earned an executive MBA from Cambridge Judge Business School.

-Outside of career, I have ever led a bicycle fundraising campaign from London to Cambridge for Clare Hall, Cambridge (https://www.clarehall.cam.ac.uk/news/emba-student-steven-lu-raises-over-10000-for-diversity-and-inclusion) and organied a trip to the Greater Bay Area of China for a delegation of EMBA students and staffs from Cambridge Judge Business School (https://www.jbs.cam.ac.uk/2024/cambridge-embas-explore-innovation-in-chinas-greater-bay-area).
-In addition, I have ever sitted as a selection committee for the zero-carbon innovation competition TERA-Award 2023 (https://tera-award.life).
+Beyond my professional life, I have led a bicycle fundraising campaign from London to Cambridge for Clare Hall, Cambridge(https://www.clarehall.cam.ac.uk/news/emba-student-steven-lu-raises-over-10000-for-diversity-and-inclusion/), and organized a trip to China's Greater Bay Area for a group of EMBA students and staff from Cambridge Judge Business School (https://www.jbs.cam.ac.uk/2024/cambridge-embas-explore-innovation-in-chinas-greater-bay-area/).
+Furthermore, I have served on the selection committee for the zero-carbon innovation competition TERA-Award 2023.

 This site is maintained by Steven Lu.